Girl Scout Badge Programs

 Cadette Animal Helpers at Sandy Hook

 Girls will learn how marine animals can help us directly, like rescue dolphins, and indirectly, through science.
-We’ll start in our laboratory classroom, where scouts will conduct their own animal behavior experiment using hermit crabs and snails, and learn about the beneficial Horseshoe Crab by touching baby ones and examining microscope crab slides.
+We’ll start in our laboratory classroom, where scouts will conduct their own animal behavior experiment using hermit crabs and snails, and learn about the beneficial Horseshoe Crab by holding baby ones.
+We’ll examine marine creatures under the microscopes, examining microscope crab slides.
 Scouts will go seine fishing in Sandy Hook Bay as “field biologists” to observe our animal helpers first-hand, and earn the Animal Helpers Badge in this program.